geminiuchong/Starry/README.md

 # Our Website

-Follow this link to all the details of our app:
+Follow this link to get more details of our app:
 [Introduction Website](https://kaixiny.github.io/astrology-website/)